 At least one placement or ad unit must be included in targeting.

-You can target line items to geographical locations such as countries, regions (provinces, prefectures, states, etc.), U.S. Nielsen DMAs (designated market areas), and cities.
-Either search for a specific place or browse through the list of countries and drill down to the places you want to target.
-For example, you can target
+You can target line items to geographical locations such as countries, regions (provinces, prefectures, states, and so on), U.S. Nielsen DMAs (designated market areas), and cities.
+Either search for a specific place or browse through the list of countries until you find the places you want to target.

 - To target all versions of a browser: Select browser name followed by "(x.x)".
 For example, select Google Chrome (x.x) to target all versions of the Google Chrome browser.

-- To target to a range of versions of a browser: Select browser name followed by the version number and ".x".
+- To target to a range of a browser's versions: Select browser name followed by the version number and ".x".
 For example, Firefox (40.x) targets all releases of the browser between version 40 and up to, but not including version 41.

 - To target to unknown browsers not listed: select Unknown.